Catholic University of Lublin Doctorate in Philosophy Program

 The cost of the KUL research doctorate program is 3,200 Euros per year, which converts into $3534.16 at today’s exchange rate.

-Because the program is only 75% online, there is a travel expense to and from Lublin for one week each summer for three summers.
+There is a travel expense to and from Lublin to defend the dissertation at the end of the process.
 The cost of airfare to Lublin from New York is between $800 and $1,000.
 Once in Lublin, the Catholic University will provide free room and board.

-Since KUL will be entirely responsible for the program, US-based financial aid is not available.
+Since KUL will be entirely responsible for its own program, US-based financial aid is not available to cover expenses incurred as a result of a student’s working with KUL.

 As a program pre-requisite, prospective students must have earned either a Master of Arts in Philosophy or a Master of Arts in Theology from an accredited college or university.
 Once accepted into the KUL program, students will be required to take pre-requisite work in Christian Wisdom through the four-course Christian Wisdom sequence from Holy Apostles (listed below) if they have not already taken these courses.

 PHS 731 The One and the Many